 After the Cheese House closed in 1996, it was donated to MIHPA by the Angus family and moved to the Heritage Center.
 A history of the Angus family, who have been Island residents since 1835, is on display along with family and Island artifacts.

-The mural represents the story of islanders who spent their days plying the waters of Lake Superior.
+On the back of this building is painted a mural that represents the story of islanders who spent their days plying the waters of Lake Superior.
 It depicts Captain Dan Angus and his schooner the Lizzie W, that brought day tourists and vacationers to the island and back.
 Also featured is John Hagan, who along with his brother, William, operated a thriving commercial fishing business on the south side of Madeline Island for over 50 years.

 Winter Transportation Mural